orange-cloudfoundry/static-creds-broker/README.md

 # Alternatively, register as a private service broker for one space or one org
 # get the CF cli 6.16 or the latest edge binaries from https://github.com/cloudfoundry/cli#downloads
 # cf create-service-broker SERVICE_BROKER USERNAME PASSWORD URL [--space-scoped]
-$ cf create-service-broker MyService user MySecurePwd http://mybroker.my-admin-domain.cf.io --space-scoped
+$ cf create-service-broker mybrokername user MySecurePwd http://mybroker.my-admin-domain.cf.io --space-scoped

 # Check presence of the service in the marketplace, and proper description of its plan
 $ cf m